urbit/docs/reference/hoon-expressions/rune/buc.md

 The `$` family of runes is used for defining custom types.
 Strictly speaking, these runes are used to produce 'structures'.
-A structure is a compile-time value that at runtime can be converted to either an example value (sometimes called a 'bunt' value) for its corresponding type, or to a 'factory' (sometimes called a 'mold').
+A structure is a compile-time value that at runtime can be converted to either an example value (sometimes called a 'bunt' value) for its corresponding type, or to a 'mold'.
 An example value is used as a placeholder for sample values, among other things.
-A factory/mold is used as a data validator.
+A mold is used as a data validator.

 ## Overview